 However this also requires entry into uncharted territories.
 Resilience calls for flexibility in adapting to new situations, and this entails innovating and experimenting, as you indicate you sometimes do.
 Definitely having no clear blueprints to follow may be disturbing, yet there are no choices but to take some risks.
 And fortunately you can handle them.

-It seems that you have a reservoir of imagination, even intuitive wisdom, available to tap into.
-This helps you complement your strategic thinking, and maximize your achievements.
-For the benefit of all.
 Resilience is based on constant creativity, innovation, and experimentation.
 When we neglect the non-rational wisdom we have in us, our solutions are missing critical information, and may create negative impacts on the ecosystem and society.